hcytmz/Node-Installation-Guides/Wormholes/readme.md

-<h3>Process for deploying nodes for the first time</h3>
+## Process for deploying nodes for the first time
 1. Execute the following command to start launching the node.

 ```
 wget -O wormholes_install.sh https://docker.wormholes.com/wormholes_install.sh && sudo bash wormholes_install.sh
 ```

 2. Enter the private key and press Enter.
 ![image](https://user-images.githubusercontent.com/35812219/212482566-79c6bcad-a630-41fc-9b9a-14592c649f33.png)

 3. Conduct the command as follows, check whether the Wormholes container is normally running or not and if it Shows UP, which means yes.
 ```
 sudo docker ps -a
 ```
 4. If you want to monitor node operation in real time, you can use the monitoring script.
 ```
-wget -O monitor.sh https://github.com/hcytmz/Testnet-Guides/blob/main/Wormholes/monitor.sh && sudo bash monitor.sh
+wget -O monitor.sh https://raw.githubusercontent.com/hcytmz/Testnet-Guides/main/Wormholes/monitor.sh && sudo bash monitor.sh
 ```

-<h3>Upgrade the process of node</h3>
+## Upgrade the process of node